-Johnwill’s portable display is based on an IPs panel supporting a maximum brightness of 300 nits, 178-degree viewing angles, and an 800:1 contrast ratio.
-On the back you’ll find a pair of speakers complemented by a 3.5mm audio jack on the display’s left side.
+Johnwill’s portable display is based on an IPS panel supporting a maximum brightness of 300 nits.
+It has 178-degree viewing angles and an 800:1 contrast ratio.
+On the back, you’ll find a pair of speakers complemented by a 3.5mm audio jack on the display’s left side.
 It also provides a Mini HDMI port, one USB-C port (5Gbps) for data, one USB-C port for power, and two USB-A (5Gbps) ports.